5 Different Types of Blenders and Their Uses (with Pictures)

 - Includes 22 oz capacity (measurement markings to 16 oz) BlenderBottle, 150 cc jar, 100 cc jar, pill organizer and patented BlenderBall...

 - Interlocking jars can be used with or without the Bottle; expand capacity with additional jars sold separately

 4. Immersion Blenders

-A handheld blender isn’t great for reducing large chunks, but it works well for a quick electric blend, reducing soft fruits or veggies, yogurt, protein powders, and nut butter.
-Throw your ingredients into a wide-rimmed glass or Mason jar, and simply push the blender to the bottom and start mixing.
-The best part is that they don’t have a lot of parts to disassemble and wash.
-They’re perfect for those busy mornings when you’re trying to rush out the door.
+A handheld blender isn’t great for reducing large chunks, but it works well for a quick electric blend.
+It’s ideal for blending soft fruits, veggies, yogurt, protein powders, and nut butter.
+Throw your ingredients into a wide-rimmed glass or Mason jar, push the blender to the bottom, and start mixing.
+The best part is that they don’t have many parts to disassemble and wash.
+They’re perfect for busy mornings when you’re trying to rush out the door.

 We recommend the Braun MQ505 Multiquick Hand Blender: